WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## UK

-Initialism for United Kingdom.
+Initialism for *United Kingdom*.
 Use uppercase.

 Don't use as a synonym for *Great Britain (GB)* or *England*.